yosriady/awesome-api-devtools/README.md

 ### PHP
 - [API Platform](https://github.com/dunglas/api-platform): API framework on top of Symfony with JSON-LD, Schema.org and Hydra support
+- [Dingo API](https://github.com/dingo/api): A RESTful API package for the Laravel and Lumen frameworks
+- [Fractal](https://github.com/thephpleague/fractal): Fractal provides a presentation and transformation layer for complex data output, the like found in RESTful APIs, and works really well with JSON

 ### Miscellaneous
 - [Dream Factory](https://github.com/dreamfactorysoftware/dreamfactory): Turn any database into an API platform.